jakethedev/jakethedev/README.md

 ---

-## Selection of Cool Problems I've Solved
+## Selection of Interesting Projects I've Worked On

 ### [Beatbattlebot](https://github.com/jakethedev/beatbattlebot) (open source, active development ✨)
 - Voting: parsing and counting a ballot of votes from a single discord message was a tricky problem to solve, especially from a UX perspective